 The Sanctioning/Approval Process

 After the meet contract has been returned to the Program Operations Vice-Chair and at least 60 days prior to the actual date of the awarded meet the Meet Host is required to submit to the MS Office Administrative Operations Coordinator a copy of a proposed meet announcement (originally authored by the Meet Host) (see Appendix 3 for the Meet Announcement Template).
-Failure to submit the Meet Announcement at least 60 days prior to the actual date of the meet may result in the loss of the awarded meet in the Meet Scheduling Committees’ discretion.
+Failure to submit the Meet Announcement at least 60 days prior to the actual date of the meet, using the most current Meet Announcement Template, will result in an automatic fine of $250 plus $25 a day for each additional day the announcement is late.
+Receipt of the announcement will be determined by the time stamp on the e-mail sent to the MS Office.
+This fine is automatic and may only be waived by the Board of Directors.
+In addition, more than one late filing may result in the loss of future meets at the discretion of the Board of Directors.

 R-23 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled